depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/slide-deck.md

 ---

-# But we can make Postgres as a product more friendly to them.
+# "Almost there myth"

+In fact DB creation and basic management is so easy with operators

+But thinking that YAML is your DBA is just a fallacy.

+Could the operators help even more in the future?

 <!-- TODO: QR >